For antique and vintage clock repair having a selection of quality tools is absolutely essential.

 Some folks bush by hand and I applaud them for their patience and skill.
 I chose a bushing machine

 Although there are other types of spring winders, the Olie Baker winder is one of the better choices in my view.
 It is well made and should last for years.
+If you can find a used one you will save a little.

-For those wishing to save a little money, Joe Collins has plans for a homemade spring winder that you can find on the National Association of Watch and Clock Collectors site.
+Joe Collins has plans for a homemade spring winder that you can find on the National Association of Watch and Clock Collectors site.

-Bergeon 6200 Bushing Machine: Some folks bush by hand and they are to be applauded for their patience and skill.
+Bergeon 6200 Bushing Machine: Some bush by hand and they are to be applauded for their patience and skill.
 I chose a bushing machine for the delicate work of installing bushings.
 This is the Bergeon 6200 which is made in Switzerland.
 It is exceptionally well made and relatively simple to use.

 To operate, a correct size cutter is placed in the bottom end of the steel shaft, holes are cut after which the new bushings are punched in place with a hammer head fitted to the shaft.